Best places to visit in Myanmar

 Don’t miss: Lampi National Park, discovering the underwater world, sailing around the islands

-Stretching over 17 km of sandy beach, Ngapali is simply the best world-class beach in Myanmar.
-Whether you are seeking a peaceful sea front resort to relax or want to immerse in some watersports, Ngapali has them all.
+Stretching over 17 km of sandy beach, Ngapali is simply the best world-class beach in Myanmar making it one of the best places to visit in Myanmar.
+Whether you are seeking a peaceful seafront resort to relax or want to immerse in some watersports, Ngapali has them all.
 Ngapali is the only beach in the country with a wide array of luxury hotels, a delicious restaurant facing Andaman sea.

 For activities, there are ocean excursion for diving, visiting islands, there are also biking trips to large viewing points crossing rice fields and local villages.
 If you want some local interaction, a trip to Thandwe town may make you feel happy and immersed.

 The village of Hsipaw is a self-sufficient town in the Shan state, offering a real look into Burmese village life and some beautiful trekking routes in the surrounding countryside.
 Many people are journeying off the tourist track for the easily arranged hill treks that are more authentic than those around Kalaw or even those in northern Thailand.
 Don’t be surprised if you get stay longer than first placed, the sweeping views of mountain ranges and cool vibes often have people straying slightly off course.

 Don’t miss: Train ride, trekking, central market, Shan Palace

 Found this pin helpful?
 Be sure to pin and share!